Home » Repayment » Student Loan Forgiveness » PSLF: Ten Years or 120 Payments?

 Getting Payments Certified

 If you are looking for a guided application, the PSLF Help Tool is an excellent resource.
 The Department of Education created the PSLF help tool to aid borrowers in verifying employment eligibility.
-The PSLF Help Tool also assists borrowers in completing the necessary forms for certification.
+The PSLF Help Tool also assists borrowers in completing the necessary paperwork for certification.

 How Often Should I Certify Payments?